 At the time, Shanghai had several foreign concessions, and most studios were named using characters that evoked Western products.
 But the Lugou Bridge Incident had just occurred, sparking the war, so Wu decided to give his studio a patriotic title: “China Photo Studio.”
 Despite his pride, there wasn’t much to boast of initially: Two triplex cameras and a four-story house that served as studio, darkroom, and staff quarters for about 10 staff, including Wu and He.
 In the first two years, Wu was barely able to make rent.

 Wu’s fortunes turned when he was given the opportunity to photograph Chen Yunshang for the 1939 movie Mulan Joins the Army.
 Also known as Nancy Chan, Chen was a rising star considered a “beauty in the south, unparalleled on Earth.”
-The movie’s marketing plan was to use the eight-inch photos as giveaways to ticketholders and decided to cooperate with CPS.
+The movie’s producers planned to use the eight-inch photos as giveaways to ticket holders, and decided to cooperate with CPS.
 Wu printed China Photo Studio’s name on each of the photos and displayed 20 enlarged versions in the studio’s window.

 In 1956, China Photo Studio opened its first Beijing studio at Number 4, Wangfujing Street